With just one bite you’ll be amazed at how rich these blueberry scones really are. You’ll forget it’s completely dairy-free!

 - Use a fine mesh sieve over a small bowl to strain the reduced blueberries.
 Use only the liquid portion; discard any blueberry skins; about 1/2 cup of the liquid should remain.
 Allow to cool for 5 to 10 minutes.

-- Once cooled, stir in 1 cup of confectioners sugar and lemon juice until the glaze is free from any dry pockets.
-Stir in the remaining 1/2 cup of confectioners sugar if a thicker glaze is desired.
+- Once cooled, stir in 1 cup of powdered sugar and lemon juice until the glaze is free from any dry pockets.
+Stir in the remaining 1/2 cup of powdered sugar if a thicker glaze is desired.
 Pour glaze over cooled scones.
 ENJOY!

 Recipe adapted from Blueberry Scones of Cook’s Illustrated Baking Book.